nearform/taurus-gcp/docs/README.md

 Each add-on is described in more detail below.
 Details on how to install these add-ons are available in the following section [Install Kubernetes Add-Ons].

 ### Helm
-Helm is a tool that streamlines installing and managing Kubernetes applications.
+Helm is The package manager for Kubernetes.
+It can be used to install Kubernetes addons as well as applications on a cluster.

 For more information on Helm charts, refer to [The Chart Template Developer's Guide](https://docs.helm.sh/chart_template_guide/#the-chart-template-developer-s-guide).